Steffen93/filterit/README.md

 Supported file types to read:
 -----------------------------
+- each file is opened and read byte after byte

+Coming soon:
 - .docx
 - .xlsx
 - .pdf
-- every other file is opened and read byte after byte

 How to use:
 -----------